ONSdigital/business-index-dataload/docs/bi-dataload-step-2.md

 * Parquet files hold their data schema and store data in an indexed and compressed columnar format.
 * This means Spark can select specific columns much more efficiently without having to load the entire data-set e.g. for joining the Links to CH/PAYE/VAT data.
-* The output Parquet file of Business Index entries contains only those fields that will be uploaded into ElasticSearch in Step 3.
+* The output Parquet file of Business Index entries contains only those fields that will be uploaded into ElasticSearch in [step 3](./bi-dataload-step-3.md).

-### Scala date processing ###

-* This step uses the [nscala-time](https://github.com/nscala-time/nscala-time) libary to make it easier to format date values that were loaded as strings from the source CSV files.
-* This library needs to be provided as a JAR file at runtime.

-> * `nscala-time_2.10-2.16.0.jar`

-* The JAR should be stored in HDFS so that it can be loaded by the Oozie job at runtime.

 ### Oozie task specification ###

 * We use Oozie to execute the Spark processing on Cloudera.